 Palma Cathedral: Holidays to Majorca would be incomplete without visiting the magnificent cathedral in the capital Palma.
 The tower contains 9 bells including a bell know as "N'Eloi" which measures 2 metres in diameter and weighs 4,517 kilos!

 Bellver Castle: This 14th century Gothic masterpiece located atop a hill is unusual in its circular construction.
 The castle is around 3km from the historic centre of Palma.

 Drach Caves: During your holiday to Majorca why not visit the fascinating Drach Caves.
 Why not enjoy a tour of these caves formed by the sea which includes a short classical music concert at Martel Lake.

-Car Hire: Hiring your own car is the most convinient way of getting around Majorca.
-You have the flexability to travel where you want and when you want.
+Car Hire: Hiring your own car is the most convenient way of getting around Majorca.
+You have the flexibility to travel where you want and when you want.

 Train: Majorca operates two train routes and both depart from Palma's Placa d'Espanya.
 One route runs through Sierra de Tramuntana mountain and ends at the town of Soller.
 This journey is a beautiful trip for sightseeing and exploring the Majorcan landscape.
 The second route travels north to Inca, stopping off at the villages of Marratxi, Santa Maria del Cami, Consell, Binissalem and Lloseta.

-Bus: Travelling around by bus is the very cheap and convinient.
+Bus: Travelling around by bus is the very cheap and convenient.
 Various bus operators run services between Palma and the rest of Majorca.

-Taxis: Getting around by Taxi is also very convinient, taxis are adundant in availability and supply.
+Taxis: Getting around by Taxi is also very convenient, taxis are abundant in availability and supply.
 Most taxis are metered and supplements are charged for for considerations such as extra passengers and luggage.